 All of the dishes come with huge portions with the plates are piled high.
 The shrimp po’boy rivals New Orleans with large fresh fried shrimp and remoulade sauce all combo’d to make a great sandwich.

-Dakota’s Chophouse (4803 Old Bullard Rd., Tyler, (903)581-6700) – Dakota’s offers choice steaks, seafood, and global wines served in sophisticated but never stuffy setting inside, but if you are wanting something more casual, we suggest sitting outside on the lovely patio.
+Dakota’s Chophouse (4803 Old Bullard Rd., Tyler, (903)581-6700) – Dakota’s offers choice steaks, seafood, and global wines served in a sophisticated but never stuffy setting inside, but if you are wanting something more casual, we suggest sitting outside on the lovely patio.
 Live music makes for an overall enjoyable experience.
 It doesn’t get better than relaxing at Dakota’s on the patio on a Saturday night.
 Oysters Rockefeller are some of the best we had.

 ETX Brewing Co. & The Porch (221 S. Broadway, Downtown Tyler, (903)630-7720) – ETX Brewery has been open for a while offering craft beers, tables inside, picnic tables outside, and a wonderful atmosphere reminiscent of the Austin vibe.